PdxCodeGuild/IntroToProgramming/labs/lab07-password_generator.md

 ## Advanced Version 2

 Allow the user to choose how many letters, numbers, and punctuation characters they want in their password.
 Mix everything up using `list()`, `random.shuffle()`, and `''.join()`.

-[//]: # (show them the 'string builder pattern', how a string is build one character at a time)